TPino92/Private-Reserve-2.0/README.md

 # Add Usability
 * when the name in nav is clicked returns to the homepage
 * add in review ability
-* add ability to comment on reviews
+* add ability to comment on review
-* look at past reviews and comments
+* look at past review and comments

 ## Categories
 * flower